aingarant/scheduler/README.md

 # Interview Scheduler

-- A scheduling web app using React.
-The backend NodeJS backend API was provided.
+- A responsive scheduling webapp using React JS.
+The backend Node JS REST API was developed by LHL.
-- The ReactJS frontend was developed to manage interviews
+- The ReactJS frontend was developed to manage interviews.
-- Axios used to access interview data from API (pos).
+- Axios used to request interview data from API.

 ### How To Use

 - Upon Loading the calendar, new appointments can be added in empty slots.
 - Existing appointments can be modified and cancelled (Edit/Delete buttons will appear on hover).
-- Form validation ensures student name and interviewer fields cannot be empty. (no back end validation)
+- Form validation ensures student name and interviewer fields cannot be empty. (no back-end validation)

 ### Setup